 {{ articleContent|safe }}

-In addition to the core content field, we may sometimes want to use Markdown in custom fields or content from other sources.For example, you may have added a custom field named "Introduction" to the content model, and you want this introduction to also support Markdown format.
+In addition to the core content fields, we may also want to use Markdown in custom fields or content from other sources.For example, you may have added a custom field named "Introduction" to the content model for an article, and you want this introduction to also support Markdown formatting.

-AnQiCMS provided a generalrenderFilter, which can render HTML for any variable containing Markdown format.
-Its usage is very intuitive, simply apply the filter to the corresponding variable.
+AnQiCMS provides a generalrenderThe filter can render HTML for any variable containing Markdown format.
+Its usage is very intuitive, just apply the filter to the corresponding variable.

-Suppose you have a custom fieldintroductionand it stores Markdown content, you can render it in the template using the following method:
+Suppose you have a custom fieldintroductionAnd it stores Markdown content, you can render it in the template in the following way:

 {% archiveDetail introduction with name="introduction" %}